ATNF/askapsoft/Code/Doc/user/current/doc/analysis/selavy.rst

 Standard Duchamp output
 ~~~~~~~~~~~~~~~~~~~~~~~

+Selavy builds on the Duchamp library, and provides the ability to
+write standard Duchamp output files.
+Whether these are written is
+governed by the **writeDuchampFiles** parameter, which defaults to
-Standard Duchamp provides for flexibility in naming the output files
+**true**.
+Standard Duchamp provides for flexibility in naming the
-it generates.
-They are summarised here, listed by the parameter name
+output files it generates.
+They are summarised here, listed by the
-with the default value in square brackets.:
+parameter name with the default value in square brackets.:

 * **resultsFile** [*selavy-results.txt*] - the list of detected
   sources and their parameters.
 Also includes (if